 If you have walked the streets of the North End, Bay Colony and Princess Anne Hills or visited the Cavalier on the Hill and the new Marriott Hotel you have encountered WPL projects.
 If you have walked the decked beach access paths over the dunes or admired the iconic Live Oak trees, which are the official City of Virginia Beach tree, you have encountered WPL projects.
 If you have observed the North End entrance sign, noticed the improved Atlantic Avenue median landscape or the 52nd Street boat and kayak access way, you have encountered WPL projects.

 Wilfred, a decorated WWII veteran, started the company in 1960 with his friend William ”Buddy” Pritchard.
 Buddy is an integral part of the company and continues to research, review and seal land surveys.
 With the first office located in downtown Norfolk, Wilfred and Buddy worked around the clock to break into the business as a two-man firm while competing against larger survey firms like Bald and Gregg and Frank D. Tarrall to win work.
-They grew into one of, if not the premier, land surveying, civil engineering and landscape architecture company in the area and are highly regarded in the industry as the local firm that works on national recognized projects.
+They grew into one of, if not the premier, land surveying, site engineering and landscape architecture company in the area and are highly regarded in the industry as the local firm that works on national recognized projects.

 Most notably, part of WPL’s mission statement is to be responsive, accountable and dependable with an emphasis on synthesizing innovation, sustainability and aesthetics into creative environments.
 That might sound like corporate syntax but I have worked with Billy Almond, WPL Principal Landscape architect, North End native (he grew up on 84th Street) and NVBCL Board Member/ Zoning and can attest to seeing Billy work in action. , I am always impressed by his time-consuming efforts and integrity in maintaining the North End landscape as well as addressing flooding issues, nurturing the civic league’s relationship with City Council and City offices all while having his finger on the pulse of what is happening around his resort hometown.
 After the 2019 mass shooting at the court complex, when the 5G cell towers were being debated and recently during the COVID crisis, Billy is the Civic League’s eyes on the ground and knows how to navigate these huge events that impact the country, and ultimately our North End Community.

 The company as a whole seems to function like Billy, with a multi-discipline approach merging the art and science of land design, development and commercial, public and private projects responsibly and aesthetically.
 Today, Wilfred’s youngest son, Brian Large, a Bay Colony resident, works cohesively with Billy and Buddy to honor his father’s legacy.
-Wilfred’s oldest son, Lance Large is an integral part of the civil engineering division, as WPL works on the new Embassy Suites taking shape next to the oceanfront Cavalier Marriott.
+Wilfred’s oldest son, Lance Large is an integral part of the site engineering division, as WPL works on the new Embassy Suites taking shape next to the oceanfront Cavalier Marriott.

 WPL has grown in its 60-year history, as has the Hampton Roads Region and Virginia Beach in particular.
 They have worked to make us sustainable, create beautiful private and public landscapes and continue to make a difference in VB residents’ community and lifestyle.